D170: Student Attendance

 - What are the classroom practices and policies regarding attendance?

-If an instructor disagrees with the determination by ARC, the instructor should follow the procedures listed in University Administrative Policy 2310 “Academic Adjustments for Students with Disabilities.”
+If an instructor disagrees with the determination by ARC, the instructor should follow the procedures listed in University Administrative Policy 2310 “Reasonable Accommodation for Students with Disabilities.”

 7. Religious Observances